On asymptotically almost periodic solutions to the Navier-Stokes equations on hyperbolic manifolds: The Navier-Stokes equations: existence, uniqueness and asymptotic behaviour of the small forward AAP- mild solutions

 \end{proof}

-\begin{remark} \item [$\bullet$] As a direct consequence of the exponential decay we have the exponential stability of the small forward AAP- mild solution $\hat{u}$ of the equation \eqref{CauchyNSE} on the real hyperbolic manifold as follows: for another mild solution $u$ of \eqref{CauchyNSE} if $\norm{u(0)-\hat{u}(0)}_p$ and $\norm{\hat{u}}_p$ are small enough, then the following inequality holds
+\begin{remark} \item [$\bullet$] As a direct consequence of the exponential decay we have the exponential stability of the small forward AAP- mild solution $\hat{u}$ of Equation \eqref{DivNavierStokes} on the real hyperbolic manifold $\mathcal{M}$ as follows: for another bounded mild solution $u\in \mathcal{X}$ of Equation \eqref{DivNavierStokes} if $\norm{u(0)-\hat{u}(0)}_{L^p\cap L^d}$ is small enough, then the following inequality holds

-for all $t>0$ and $0<\sigma<\min\left\{ \beta_1,\, \beta \right\}.$ \item [$\bullet$] The results in this paper can be extended to the generalized non-compact manifolds with negative Ricci curvatures such as Einstein manifold and the manifolds which satisfy the conditions $(H_1-H_4)$ in \cite{Pi}. \end{remark}